 Beware that as fermented rice water can be very potent, you may need to dilute it with warm water before use.

-Photo via Robin Kumar Biswal from Pexels
+Image sourced from Robin Kumar Biswal on Pexels

-Store You Rice Water
+Storing Your Rice Water

 You can store the rice water in the fridge for up to one week and shake well before use.

-Ways to use Rice water / Fermented Rice Water
+Ways to Use Rice water / Fermented Rice Water

-Exclusive tips for you: Pay attention to your Hair type before using rice water!
+Exclusive Tips for You: Pay attention to your hair type before using rice water!

-People with dry and sensitive scalp
+People with Dry and Sensitive Scalp:

 Protein-Sensitive hair: Avoid using too much protein

-• Rice water contains a lot of proteins that may lead to protein overload.
+- Rice water contains a lot of proteins that may lead to protein overload.

 - Protein and moisture treatments are very different and excessive use of one of them can eventually harm your hair.

 - Usually, if your hair is stringy and limp it means that your hair needs more protein, whereas if your hair is hard and coarse, it generally has too much protein.

-• If you have protein-sensitive hair, your hair will turn even more dry, stiff and brittle quickly after using hair products with too much protein.
+- If you have protein-sensitive hair, your hair will turn even more dry, stiff, and brittle quickly after using hair products with too much protein.
 Once this happens, stop using any protein products for a while and just use moisturizing products until an optimal protein-moisture balance is achieved.

-Opting for the Niche Remedy
+Opting for the Niche Remedy:

-In the end it may be more appealing to just opt for a high performance niche brand that does all the hard work for you.
+In the end, it may be more appealing to just opt for a high-performance niche brand that does all the hard work for you.